 Do You Really Need to Migrate Now?
 (Or at All?)

 Of course, you might be asking whether you need to make the switch to S/4HANA right now, if ever.
 60% of companies surveyed are working with legacy SAP systems that are over 10 years old, and in that time, most have heavily invested in customizing their SAP environments.
 As such, they’re understandably hesitant about dramatically changing things up.
-A full 20% of companies in the survey, however, have already made the switch to SAP S/4HANA, with another 49% planning making the transition before by 2019-2020.
+A full 20% of companies in the survey, however, have already made the switch to SAP S/4HANA, with another 49% planning on making the transition by 2019-2020.
 With only 18% not planning on migrating at all, the supermajority sees a clear need to switch solutions.
 If you decide to change over as well, you’ll be in good company.

 Another factor to consider about making the switch—above and beyond the lack of support for ECC by 2025—is to think of the process as more than just a technical upgrade and system conversion.
 Many companies are taking advantage of the opportunity to also improve their business processes and modernize their solution architecture overall.
 83% of companies surveyed combined their technical upgrade along with a renovation of their SAP landscapes, either before or during the migration.
 Since businesses are often hesitant to touch their core SAP solution under normal circumstances, a migration gives you a chance to streamline processes, rationalize interfaces, decommission custom code, and enforce the use of standard SAP modules.